metabase/metabase/docs/api-documentation.md

 *  **`card-id`**

 *  **`label_ids`** value must be an array.
 Each value must be an integer greater than zero.

+## `POST /api/card/:card-id/public_link`

+Generate publically-accessible links for this Card.
+Returns UUID to be used in public links.
+   (If this Card has already been shared, it will return the existing public link rather than creating a new one.)
+   Public sharing must be enabled.

+You must be a superuser to do this.

+##### PARAMS:

+*  **`card-id`**

 ## `POST /api/card/:card-id/query`